-Canada is a big country, you may have noticed.
-To capture the true breadth and majesty of it all, it helps to have a long lens and a point-of-view that’s out of this world.
+Canada is a big country, and to capture the true breadth and majesty of it all, it helps to have a long lens and a point-of-view that’s out of this world.

 Did You Know?